 - Request Information

-The MS in Health Systems Management Engineering is administered by the Epstein Department of Industrial and Systems Engineering, with courses offered through the Keck School of Medicine of USC and the USC Sol Price School of Public Policy (also a co-sponsor of the degree program).
-This degree is designed for students with sufficiently quantitative bachelor’s degrees in engineering, the sciences or applied social science who are interested in operations management and health care applications, and whose career objectives lead to increasing technical management responsibilities in large health care organizations, particularly hospitals.
+The MS in Health Systems Management Engineering prepares students for careers in the healthcare industry.
+Hospitals and the healthcare system are in desperate need of redesign from a cost, quality and productivity standpoint.
+Employers are seeking the skills offered in this degree.
+Courses are from the Epstein Department of Industrial and Systems Engineering, the Keck School of Medicine of USC and the USC Sol Price School of Public Policy.
+This degree is for students with a background in sciences, engineering, or applied social science.
+They will be expected to be agents of change and providers of training themselves.
+The degree leads to increasing technical or management responsibilities in health care organizations, particularly hospitals, and consulting.

 The MS in Health Systems Management Engineering prepares students to tackle important issues within the healthcare industry by increasing their knowledge and skills in: